-If an .ISO file is below 500MB (default limit) and is not contiguous, E2B will often try to copy the contents to a contiguous file (\_ISO\CONTIG.ISO) first so that it can be booted successfully.
+E2B can also boot some linux ISOs that it recognises by name, without needing them to be contiguous (via ISOBOOT).
+If an .ISO file is below 500MB (default limit) and is not contiguous, then E2B will try to copy the contents to a contiguous file (\_ISO\CONTIG.ISO) first so that it can be booted successfully.
 This can be quite slow!
-For more details about CONTIG.ISO see here.
+For more details about CONTIG.ISO, see here.

 To avoid any 'not contiguous' error messages from E2B, double-click on the \MAKE_THIS_DRIVE_CONTIGUOUS.cmd file on the E2B USB drive to run WinContig and make all E2B files in \ and under \_ISO on the USB drive contiguous - OR - run RMPrepUSB - CTRL+F2 to run WinContig on the whole drive instead.

 Tip: You can copy the *.cmd files from \_ISO\docs\WINCONTIG to the root of the E2B USB drive if you wish.
 Then you can double-click on any one of them to run them.

 - \MAKE_THIS_DRIVE_CONTIGUOUS.cmd (works on \_ISO and files in \ - i.e. runs WinContig twice)